johanlinaker/johanlinaker.github.io/_pages/research.md

         <li>Funded by the Swedish Public Employment Service.</li>

         <li>Johan drafted and enabled the project through personal contacts and negotiations with the Employment Service.
-Johan was the prinicpal investigator for the project, driving research and collaboration with the employment service under the mentorship of Prof. Dr. Per Runeson.</li>
+Johan was the principal investigator for the project, driving research and collaboration with the employment service under the mentorship of Prof. Dr. Per Runeson.</li>

-        <li>Lund University (SE/Coordinator), Swedish Public Employment Service.</li>
+        <li>Consortium: Lund University (SE/Coordinator), Swedish Public Employment Service.</li>

     </ul></li>